OlivierLD/oliv-ai/JupyterNotebooks/README.md

 Notebooks are not only for Python (as they were at the very beginning), they also supports _**many**_ other languages!
 The main requirement being to have a `REPL` (**R**ead **E**valuate **P**rint **L**oop).
+> Note: As such, all languages providing a REPL can potentially be supported by
+> Jupyter Notebooks.
+Among them Python, Java (9+), Scala, NodeJS, Groovy... an more.

 Java 9 comes with a `REPL` (called `JShell`).